-Vital Energi Powers Bridlington Hospital to £2.2 Million Energy Savings
+Vital Energi Pound Bridlington Hospital

 York Teaching Hospital NHS Foundation Trust have chosen NHS Sustainability day as the ideal day for the official opening of their refurbished energy centre at Bridlington Hospital.